Ayatpunch/dotzee/IMPLEMENTATION_PLAN.md

     - [ ] Batching updates for performance.
     - [ ] More sophisticated DevTools features (e.g., custom panel).
     - [ ] Direct state mutation with patches (like Immer).
+    - [ ] **Enhanced SSR Hydration for Lazy-Loaded Stores (Option B):** Implement library-level support for `hydrateZestState` to automatically handle and apply pending hydration data for stores whose definitions are lazy-loaded after the initial global hydration call.
+This aims to simplify the developer experience compared to the manual prop-based initialization pattern (Option A from Phase 4).

 This plan provides a structured approach.
 We can check off tasks as they are completed.